Power. Influence. Resilience.

-A private initiative, Asia Power Watch monitors how economic power expresses itself in the APAC region and overseas, and how it leverages all aspects of business life (and beyond) to get a foothold in competitive markets and gain dominating positions.
+An open, collaborative platform, Asia Power Watch monitors how economic power expresses itself in the APAC region and overseas, and how it leverages all aspects of business life (and beyond) to get a foothold in competitive markets and gain dominating positions.
 All aspects of strategic intelligence are being watched: macro & micro-economics, finance, trade, politics, lobbying, laws & regulations, norms & standards as well as culture.

 Asia Power Watch was launched in June 2019 by Nicolas MICHELON, a 20-year veteran of Asia-Pacific business, finance & economics research.
 Currently based in Paris, Nicolas is the founder of Asia Intelligence Advisory, an economic & strategic intelligence consulting firm.
 He has worked for 15 years in Hong Kong, Singapore and Japan as an economist (French Ministry of Finance, seconded to the Consulate General of France in Hong Kong), financial analyst (KPMG in Hong Kong), portfolio manager (Schroders in Singapore) and more recently as a strategic intelligence consultant specialized on North Asia (Japan and Greater China).